Leibniz formula for π: Unusual behaviour

 where N is an integer divisible by 4.
 If N is chosen to be a power of ten, each term in the right sum becomes a finite decimal fraction.
-The formula is a special case of the Boole summation formula for alternating series, providing yet another example of a convergence acceleration technique that can be applied to the Leibniz series.
+The formula is a special case of the Euler–Boole summation formula for alternating series, providing yet another example of a convergence acceleration technique that can be applied to the Leibniz series.
 In 1992, Jonathan Borwein and Mark Limber used the first thousand Euler numbers to calculate π to 5,263 decimal places with the Leibniz formula.

 Euler product

 The Leibniz formula can be interpreted as a Dirichlet series using the unique non-principal Dirichlet character modulo 4.
 As with other Dirichlet series, this allows the infinite sum to be converted to an infinite product with one term for each prime number.
 Such a product is called an Euler product.
 It is:

 In this product, each term is a superparticular ratio, each numerator is an odd prime number, and each denominator is the nearest multiple of 4 to the numerator.
+The product is conditionally convergent; its terms must be taken in order of increasing p.